Counting Steps: A New Approach to Objective Probability in Physics

 \section{Warming Up: Not All States Are Born Equal}

-The standard story about typicality (in classical SM, or in Bohmian mechanics) requires the notion of equiprobability, or a uniform measure, relative to which a set is declared {\em typical\/}.
-The foundations of SM are saturated with failed attempts to justify this choice of measure,\footnote{See, e.g., Sklar 1993, 156--195 for a summary.} the most famous of which is Boltzmann's ergodic hypothesis.\footnote{That the ergodic hypothesis falls short of justifying the assumption of equiprobability follows from three facts: (1) many thermodynamic systems are not ergodic, (2) ergodicity holds only at infinite time scales, and (3) such a justification is plainly circular, as it is valid only for a set of ``normal'' states whose measure $1$ is fixed, again, relative to the choice of measure we are trying to justify from the outset.
-The last two facts are, essentially, equivalent to the recent criticism against typicality.} Our first stab at the notion of physical probability based on computational complexity suggests a possible way out of this problem.
+The standard story about typicality (in classical SM, or in Bohmian mechanics in the context of QM) requires the notion of equiprobability, or a uniform measure, relative to which a set is declared {\em typical\/}.
+The foundations of SM are saturated with failed attempts to justify this choice of measure,\footnote{See, e.g., (Sklar 1993, pp. 156--195) for a summary.} the most famous of which is Boltzmann's ergodic hypothesis.\footnote{That the ergodic hypothesis falls short of justifying the assumption of equiprobability follows from three facts: (1) many thermodynamic systems are not ergodic, (2) ergodicity holds only at infinite time scales, and (3) such a justification is plainly circular, as it is valid only for a set of ``normal'' states whose measure $1$ is fixed, again, relative to the choice of measure we are trying to justify from the outset.
+The last two facts are, essentially, equivalent to the recent criticism against typicality.} Our first stab at the notion of physical probability based on computational complexity suggests how to deflate this problem.